 The ISOFix points are easy to locate but are a little bit harder to connect to than some that are housed in plastic guides.

-To access the top tether points, behind the backrest, there is a small fabric loop in the seat back that you pull to bring the whole backrest forward.
+To access the top tether anchorages, behind the backrest, there is a small fabric loop in the seat back that you pull to bring the whole backrest forward.
 So far so good!

-Even better, there's another way to access the top tether anchor points that is in no other ute I have tested.
-In the central seatback, you bring down the armrest exposing a zip on either side that allows you to slide your hand through to reach the top tether anchor points.
+Even better, there's another way to access the top tether anchorages that is in no other ute I have tested.
+In the central seatback, you bring down the armrest exposing a zip on either side that allows you to slide your hand through to reach the top tether anchorages.
 GENIUS!!
-This feature in the Triton made the job so much easier than other utes that have top tether connections behind their seat backs.
+This feature in the Triton made the job so much easier than other utes that have top tether anchorages behind their seat backs.

 The cab of the Triton is very spacious, so it does give you a lot of space to work in.
 I also found I could bring the front passenger seat right forward and step through to access the middle rear seat!